In a medium-sized mixing bowl, mix the cream cheese and butter until light and fluffy (about three minutes on high speed).

 Place the dough on a floured board and form it into a ball.

-Divide into four roughly equal pieces, wrap each in plastic, and refrigerate for at least one hour.
+Divide into two roughly equal pieces, wrap each in plastic, and refrigerate for at least one hour.

 Remove one of the wrapped sections of dough from the refrigerator.

-Roll out to a roughly 9" circle.
+Roll out to a roughly 10" square.
 The dough is sticky, so be sure to flour your surface and your rolling pin really well.
-Also, don't worry if your circle isn't a perfect circle.
-Mine looked more like a map of the United States than a circle.

-Place the rugelach on a cookie sheet lined with parchment paper or a Silpat.
+Place the turnovers on a cookie sheet lined with parchment paper or a Silpat.

 Preheat oven to 350 F.

-Bake for 20 minutes or until the rugelach are golden brown.
-It may take longer than 20 minutes if your rugelach are particularly cold (mine took almost 35 when they came out of the freezer).
-Be careful not to under-cook them.
+Bake for 20 minutes or until the turnover cookies are golden brown.
+It may take longer than 20 minutes if your turnover cookies are particularly cold.
 Although you can eat them before they brown (you won't get sick), they are so much better when they have time to get a little crispy.
 You don't want them to burn, but they should achieve the golden brown color that you see in my photo.